garden-io/garden/docs/guides/adopting-garden.md

 ## Step 1 — Pick your plugins

-The first thing you do when adopting Garden is to pick the plugins you want to use and list them in your project configuration.
+The first thing you do when adopting Garden is to pick the plugins you want to use.
+Plugins are configured via the `providers` field in the project level configuration.
+Plugins also define module types that we'll get to below.

-The configuration will look something like this, depending on the plugins you're using (we're omitting some details here):
+The provider configuration will look something like this, depending on the plugins you're using (we're omitting some details here):

 ```yaml
 # At the root of your project